nextpyp/pyp/docs/guide/picking3d.rst

 #.
 Click on :guilabel:`Particles` (output of the :badge:`Particle-Picking,badge-secondary` block) and select :badge:`Segmentation (closed surfaces),badge-primary`

 #.
-Adjust the segmentaton parameters as needed (defaults should work fine for 10164, for example)
+Adjust the segmentation parameters as needed (defaults should work fine for 10164, for example)

 #.
 Click :badge:`Save,badge-primary`, :badge:`Run,badge-primary`, and :badge:`Start Run for 1 block,badge-primary`

 #.
 Once the run completes, navigate to the :badge:`Particle-Segmentation (closed surfaces),badge-primary` block and go to the **Segmentation** tab to inspect the results

 ``nextPYP`` calculates segmentations using implicit surface representations that require specifying a threshold value to uniquely define the detected surface.
-To faciliate the threshold selection process for each virion, the user can choose from 8 different threshold values (represented as columns in a table).
+To facilitate the threshold selection process for each virion, the user can choose from 8 different threshold values (represented as columns in a table).
 If none of the columns look reasonable (or if a virion should be ignored), the last column labeled as "-" should be selected.
 This process can be repeated for all virions in a tilt-series and for all tilt-series in the dataset

 .. note::